asmita-Sh15/Django_Kidefty/README.md

 To view the data of new registered guardians and feedback by going in admin portal of kidefty.
 Username: admin
 Password: admin

+NOTE: In case the webcam is not detected try changing the parameter of cv2.vediocapture() function in the "output" function inside Django_Kidefty/Django/project/home/views.py from 0 to 1 or 2.